SMAS facelift in London

 We recommend resting for two weeks after surgery to ensure optimal healing with minimal risk of complications.
 Normal activities can be resumed after this time.
 Recovery after an SMAS facelift is relatively quick, with most people returning the day after surgery to have the dressings reduced and any drains removed.

-We would recommend wearing a specialised compression garment for a minimum of two weeks, which helps minimise swelling and the risk of haematoma formation and helps maintain the new contours of your lower face and neck.
+We recommend wearing a specialised compression garment for at least two weeks, which helps minimise swelling and the risk of haematoma formation and helps maintain the new contours of your lower face and neck.
 Any non-dissolvable skin stitches are removed one week after the procedure.
 You should notice a significant reduction in facial swelling after two weeks.
 It is important to bear in mind that it can take up to 3 months before the final results of a SMAS facelift can be seen.

-It is normal to feel tightness and temporary numbness during the early healing phase.
+Feeling tightness and temporary numbness during the early healing phase is normal.
 Any postoperative discomfort can be easily controlled with over-the-counter painkillers.
 Your surgeon will give you comprehensive information about the recovery process at your consultation.
 Your medical history will be taken, and any pre-existing medical conditions, such as hypertension or a tendency for excessive scarring, will be optimised as much as possible before surgery.
-You should make sure to follow the postoperative care instructions to get the best facelift results.
+You should follow the postoperative care instructions to get the best facelift results.

 RELATED: Are facelift results permanent?